-- 3.7.3 This member must fulfil the eligibility criteria set out at 3.1 and also the following additional eligibility criteria - a) Provider of primary care services in the Somerset system working as a GP in one of the practices in the ICB area. - 3.7.4 Individuals will not be eligible if: - a) Any of the disqualification criteria set out in 3.2 apply - b) Failure to comply with the eligibility criteria for board roles described in the Governance Handbook. - 3.7.5 This member will be appointed by the ICB Chief Executive subject to the approval of the Chair - 3.7.6 The appointment process will be as follows: - a) Joint nomination: - When a vacancy arises, each eligible organisation described at 3.7.1.and listed in the Governance Handbook will be invited to make one nomination. - The nomination of an individual must be seconded by 2 other eligible organisations (seconding is most suitable when there are large numbers of nominating organisations).
+- 3.6.4 Individuals will not be eligible if: - a) Any of the disqualification criteria set out in 3.2 apply - b) Failure to comply with the eligibility criteria for board roles described in the Governance Handbook. - 3.6.5 This member will be appointed by39 the ICB Chief Executive subject to the approval of the Chair - 3.6.6 The appointment process will be as follows: - a) Joint nomination: - When a vacancy arises, each eligible organisation described at 3.6.1.and listed in the Governance Handbook will be invited to make one nomination. - The nomination of an individual must be seconded by 2 other eligible organisations (seconding is most suitable when there are large numbers of nominating organisations).
 Each nominating organisation is permitted to second only one nomination. - Eligible organisations may nominate individuals from their own organisation or another organisation - All eligible organisations will be requested to confirm whether they jointly agree to nominate the whole list of nominated individuals, with a failure to confirm within 5 working days being deemed to constitute agreement.
 If they do agree, the list will be out forward to step b) below.
-If they don't the nomination process will be re-run until majority acceptance is reached on the nominations put forward. - b) Assessment, selection and appointment subject to approval of the Chair under c) - The full list of nominees will be considered by a panel convened by the Chief Executive

-- The panel will assess the suitability of the nominees against the requirements of the role (published before the nomination process is initiated) and will confirm that nominees meet the requirements set out in clause 3.7.3. and 3.7.4 - In the event that there is more than one suitable nominee, the panel will select the most suitable for appointment - c) Chair's approval - The Chair will determine whether to approve the appointment of the most suitable nominee as identified under b) - 3.7.7 The term of office for this Partner Member will be 3 years and the total number of terms they may serve is 3 terms.

-3.8 Partner Member - local authorities
+If they don't the nomination process will be re-run until majority acceptance is reached on the nominations put forward - b) Assessment, selection and appointment subject to approval of the Chair under c) - The full list of nominees will be considered by a panel convened by the Chief Executive - The panel will assess the suitability of the nominees against the requirements of the role (published before the nomination process is initiated) and will confirm that nominees meet the requirements set out in clause 3.6.3. and 3.6.4 - In the event that there is more than one suitable nominee, the panel will select the most suitable for appointment - c) Chair's approval - The Chair will determine whether to approve the appointment of the most suitable nominee as identified under b) - 3.6.7 The term of office for this Partner Member will be 3 years and the total number of terms they may serve is 3 terms. - 3.7 Partner Member local authorities